Was WW1 really the ‘Great War?’

 Topic:We will be learning about how the war started and ended, women’s roles, the Battle of the Somme and trench life.
 With a history focus, we will also study the Christmas truce and medical developments.
 For geography, we will also look at the mapping of the countries involved and the movement of people between different countries following the war’s end.

 PE:Please make sure your child has a clean PE kit in school: a red t-shirt, navy/black shorts or jogging bottoms and appropriate footwear.
 PE is on Thursdays and Fridays with Mr Hatton.
 This half term they will be concentrating on football.
 Y6 also take part in the wake up shake up assembly and the daily mile.
 If your child is chosen to take part in a competition, these are usually now on Thursday nights until 5pm.

 The children will be taught by some other staff during the week.
 They have PHSE lessons with Miss Mallalieu on Thursdays and Fridays, RE by Mrs Fowles on Thursdays and Computing with Mr Smith on Fridays.

 Morning readers with Mrs Schofield is on at 8.30 every morning, all children are welcome to come as often as they’d like.

 Homework is due by Wednesday and given back on Friday.
-However, if your child is working on a larger piece of research/art/a model etc. then they do not need to bring a different piece in every week.
+However, if your child is working on a larger piece of research/art/a model etc. then they may need to spend two or three weeks on this which is fine.
 The homework menu is a list of suggestions, and the children are encouraged to be creative, doing any homework relevant to the topic.
-I will not be giving out formal English/Maths homework; sometime I will give the children some worksheets as examples – it is not compulsory to do these; they are being given as reminders for the children who want to do extra practice.
+I will not be giving out formal English/Maths homework at this point of the year.

 It would be helpful if your child had a named water bottle in school.